baregl/PlayBack/README.md

 - Reference server, Rust based (Unix, may have serious path traversal bugs on Windows or similar things)

-It works over a non-encrypted TCP connection to Port 9483.
-Your password is hashed, but if you're on an untrustworthy network, all your files can be leaked.
+It works over a encrypted TCP connection to Port 9483.
+Your encryption key is the authentication of your client & server, but if you're on an untrustworthy network with people who can guess that key, all your files can be leaked.
 You can only change or upload new files to the server, not read existing ones.

 ## Q&A